Handling Inter-class and Intra-class Imbalance in Class-imbalanced Learning: Introduction

-Most of well-known machine learning algorithms work well under the balanced sample assumption where the training samples are approximately evenly distributed over classes~\cite{he2008overview}.
+\IEEEPARstart{M}{ost} of well-known machine learning algorithms work under the balanced sample assumption where the training samples are approximately evenly distributed over classes~\cite{he2008overview}.
 However, this assumption does not always hold in practice.
-Due to the naturally-skewed class distributions, class-imbalance has been widely observed in many real-world application domains including computer vision, fraud detection, intrusion detection, medical diagnosis, etc~\cite{haixiang2017learning-from-imb-review,he2013overview,albert02018experiment}.
-Facing the class imbalance problem, most of canonical classification algorithms, like decision tree, support vector machine, and neural networks, suffer from a "majority bias" issue.
-More concretely, since the learning process is oriented by the global accuracy, these algorithms tend to induce a bias towards the majority classes, which may lead to a seemingly good performance in terms of the global accuracy but a poor one in terms of the accuracy on minority classes.
-Such a result is suboptimal as minority classes are typically of primary interest~\cite{he2013overview}.
+Due to the naturally-skewed class distributions, class-imbalance has been widely observed in many real-world application domains including computer vision, fraud detection, medical diagnosis, etc~\cite{haixiang2017learning-from-imb-review,he2013overview,albert02018experiment}.
+Facing the class-imbalance, canonical learning models usually suffer from the "majority bias", i.e., performing well in majority classes but poorly in minority classes.
+Such a result is suboptimal as the minority classes are typically of primary interest~\cite{he2013overview}.